web-infra-dev/rsbuild/packages/document/docs/en/shared/config/performance/chunkSplit.md

 };
 ```

-This is an easier way than configuring webpack's splitChunks directly.
+This is an easier way than configuring Rspack's splitChunks directly.

 :::tip
 Chunks split using the `forceSplitting` configuration will be inserted into the HTML file as resources requested for the initial screen using `<script>` tags.
 Therefore, please split them appropriately based on the actual scenario to avoid excessive size of initial screen resources.